shariq1989/cookbook/content/recipe/Peruvian_Chicken.md

 * 1 tbsp Distilled White Vinegar
 * 1 tbsp Olive Oil

 #### DIRECTIONS

-For the Serrano Crema:
+For the Crema:

-1. Combine serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice in a blender until smooth.
+1. Combine the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice in a blender until smooth.
 Add olive oil and stir.
 2. Season with salt and pepper, to taste.

 For the Chicken:

-1. Adjust oven rack to the upper-middle position and preheat the oven to 450 degrees.
+1. Adjust the oven rack to the upper-middle position and preheat the oven to 450 degrees.
-2. Prepare a wire rack on a rimmed baking sheet lined with aluminum foil.
+2. Prepare a wire rack in a rimmed baking sheet lined with aluminum foil.
-3. Dry chicken thoroughly with a cloth.
+3. Dry the chicken thoroughly with a cloth.
-4. Combine cumin, paprika, garlic, vinegar, salt, pepper, and oil in a small bowl and mix well.
+4. Combine the cumin, paprika, garlic, vinegar, salt, pepper, and oil in a small bowl and mix well.
-5. Spread mixture evenly over the whole chicken and under the skin.
+5. Spread the mixture evenly over the whole chicken and under the skin.
-6. Place chicken in the middle of the prepared wire rack and roast for about 35 to 45 minutes.
+6. Place the chicken in the middle of the prepared wire rack and roast for about 35 to 45 minutes.
 7. Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
-8. Garnish with Serrano Crema and thinly slices serrano chilis.
+8. Garnish with Serrano Crema and thinly sliced serrano chilis.
 9. Serve with cilantro-lime rice.